lucianostegun/express-api-typescript/README.md

 # express-api-typescript
-Boilerplate of an REST API using ExpressJs and TypeScript
+This is the boilerplate of a REST API using ExpressJs and TypeScript.

+You can use this repository to start new APIs.